IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/README.md

-# Core Infrastructure Roadmap working group
+# Roadmap Roadmap working group

 {% hint style="info" %}
-This page is written on behalf of the Core Infrastructure Roadmap Working Group.
+This page is written on behalf of the Roadmap Roadmap Working Group.
 The information contained is subject to change and amendment by the working group at any time.
 {% endhint %}

 ## Purpose of this working group&#x20;

-The purpose of the Core Infrastructure Roadmap working group is to support the following[ Intersect pillars](https://docs.intersectmbo.org/) on behalf of Intersect and its membership:
+The purpose of the Roadmap Roadmap working group is to support the following[ Intersect pillars](https://docs.intersectmbo.org/) on behalf of Intersect and its membership:

 * Intersect Pillar 3: Orchestrate delivery of the community-approved Cardano Roadmap.
 * Intersect Pillar 4: Facilitate the continuity of Cardano for system stability.